Sustainable Development Goals

 - Mongolia: PAGE has worked in collaboration with the Ministry of Finance to incorporate sustainability principles into the national public procurement framework.
 This support included a market analysis and the identification of priority products for sustainable procurement.
 PAGE also supported an Amendment to the Law on Public Procurement with a supporting Action Plan, which were adopted in March 2019 and have the potential to have long-term impact on sustainable public procurement.

 - Kazakhstan: PAGE is conducting analysis and consultations on the feasibility of introducing a Policy and Action plan for the insertion of sustainability criteria in Kazakhstan’s public procurement processes.
-The activity was launched with an introductory online workshop on Sustainable Public Procurement (SPP) in December 2020, with participation from government, the private sector and international organizations.
+The activity was launched with an introductory online workshop on Sustainable Public Procurement in December 2020, followed by an Assessment of Status and Legal Frameworks of Sustainable Public Procurement conducted in 2021.

 Target 12.8: By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature.